nkdAgility/azure-devops-migration-tools/README.md

 # Azure DevOps Migration Tools [![Chocolatey](https://img.shields.io/chocolatey/dt/vsts-sync-migrator.svg)](https://chocolatey.org/packages/vsts-sync-migrator/) [![GitHub release](https://img.shields.io/github/release/nkdAgility/vsts-sync-migration.svg)](https://github.com/nkdAgility/vsts-sync-migrator/releases) ![Build on VSTS](https://nkdagility.visualstudio.com/_apis/public/build/definitions/1b52ce63-eccc-41c8-88f9-ae6ebeefdc63/94/badge)

 The Azure DevOps Migration Tools allow you to bulk edit and migrate data between Team Projects on both Microsoft Team Foundation Server (TFS) and Azure DevOps Services.
-You can find out [why](https://dev.azure.com/nkdagility/migration-tools/_wiki/wikis/docs?pagePath=%2Fwhy) this tooling exists and you can access the [documentation](https://dev.azure.com/nkdagility/migration-tools/_wiki/wikis/docs) to find out how.
+Take a look at the  [documentation](http://nkdagility.github.io/azure-devops-migration-tools/) to find out how.
 This project is published as [code on GitHub](https://github.com/nkdAgility/azure-devops-migration-tools/) as well as a [Azure DevOps Migration Tools on Chocolatey](https://chocolatey.org/packages/vsts-sync-migrator/).

 ![alt text](https://raw.githubusercontent.com/nkdAgility/azure-devops-migration-tools/master/src/VstsSyncMigrator.Extension/images/azure-devops-migration-tools-naked-agility-martin-hinshelwood.png)

 **WARNING: This tool is not designed for a novice.
 This tool was developed to support the senarios below, and the edge cases that have been encountered by the 30+ contributers from around the Azure DevOps community.
 You should be comfortable with the TFS/Azure DevOps object model, as well as debugging code in Visual Studio.**
+**Both paied and community support is avilable throug our [recommneded consultants](http://nkdagility.github.io/azure-devops-migration-tools/#support) as well as our contributors and many DevOps consultants around the world.**

 ## What can you do with this tool?

-- Migrate Work Items from one Team Project to another Team Project
+- Migrate Work Items from one Team Project to another Team Project (*new v8.3*) and Sync changes after a migration
 - Merge many Team Projects into a single Team Project
 - Split one Team Project into many Team Projects
 - Assistance in changing Process Templates
 - Bulk edit of Work Items
 - Migration of Test Suits & Test Plans

+## Change Log

+- v8.3 - Support for restarting the migration and syncing at the revision level.
+- v8.2 - Merge Git commit Fixing into Work Item migration (requires repos to be migrated first, can be rerun)
+- v8.0 - Merge of Work Item, Link, & attachent migrators into one.

 ## What versions of Azure DevOps & TFS do you support?